Things to do in Palma Cathedral

 Palma tours with Cathedral and Valldemossa options

 Take your pick from a variety of ways to visit Majorca's atmospheric capital, Palma.
 Explore the city at your own pace with our simple, hassle-free transport only option.
 Or, perhaps you would like to add a visit to the waterfront cathedral.
 To make the most of your day, you can pair a guided cathedral experience with a trip to the hilltop town of Valldemossa, too.
 Hugo, one of our expert local guides, says, ‘Palma Cathedral is astonishing.
 The apse's rose window alone contains more than 1,100 pieces of stained-glass – and was designed to align with the façade's rose window twice a year, on 2/2 and 11/11, to create the figure of 8.'How the day unfolds depends on the option you've selected.
 With our Palma free time ticket, you'll have a few hours to use as you choose.
 Shop in the city's chic boutiques and high street fashion stores, check out plazas lined with terrace cafés, or enjoy the plentiful supply of art galleries and museums.
-Add the sightseeing bus option if you want to roam free without the leg work.If you've opted for the Palma and Cathedral entrance ticket, you'll get to explore this vast Gothic masterpiece under your own steam.
-And if you're after the premium option, you'll get a guided tour of the cathedral, plus a visit to Valldemossa – an achingly pretty village strewn on a hill less than 30-minutes' drive from Palma.
+Add the sightseeing bus option if you want to roam free without the leg work.If you've opted for the Palma and Cathedral entrance ticket, you'll get a guided tour to explore this vast Gothic masterpiece.
+If you're after the premium option, this will include a visit to Valldemossa – an achingly pretty village strewn on a hill less than 30-minutes' drive from Palma.
 Hugo says, ‘Valldemossa is the essence of rural Majorca.
 Honey-hued stone houses with green shutters cluster around the belfry.
 Make sure to try the local potato cake, ‘coca', dipped in hot chocolate.'

 de, cs, en, fr